TianxiangZhao/GraphSmote/README.md

 - Embed-SMOTE: Perform SMOTE in the intermediate embedding domain. '--setting='embed_up''

 ### Architectures
 We provide two base architectures, GCN and GraphSage.
-The default one is GraphSage, and can be set via setting '--model'.
+The default one is GraphSage, and can be set via '--model'.

 ## GraphSMOTE
 ### Train